-Debts Canceled in Bankruptcy
+Debts Discharged in Bankruptcy

-"Taxpayers who file for bankruptcy are generally not required to include cancelled debt in taxable income," explains Cindy Hockenberry, enrolled agent and tax information analyst with the National Association of Tax Professionals.
-This is the case even if you receive a Form 1099-C from a lender, showing the amount of the debt that's been cancelled or discharged.
+"Taxpayers who file for bankruptcy are generally not required to include the canceled debts in their taxable incomes," explains Cindy Hockenberry, an enrolled agent and tax information analyst with the National Association of Tax Professionals.
+This is the case even if you receive a Form 1099-C from a lender showing the amount of the debt that's been canceled or discharged.

-Hockenberry advises, "Attach Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness (and Section 1082 Basis Adjustment) to your income tax return.
-This shows the IRS that the discharged amount is excluded from income under Code Sec.
-108."
+Hockenberry advises, "Attach Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness (and Section 1082 Basis Adjustment), to your income tax return.
+This shows the IRS that the discharged amount is excluded from income under Code Section 108."

-Debts Cancelled Before You File for Bankruptcy
+Debts Discharged Before Bankruptcy

 You must include the amount of the debt stated on Form 1099-C on your tax return if the lender forgave it and filed the form with the IRS before you filed for bankruptcy.
 It's no longer a debt when this happens.
 It's now income—you've borrowed money you don't have to pay back.

 Bankruptcy can only cancel debts that exist at the time you file.
 The debt is gone if you've already received a Form 1099-C. It's been turned into income, and bankruptcy doesn't erase income.

 The IRS indicates in Publication 525 that you don't have to include a canceled debt in your income if it occurs as a gift or a bequest.
 Debts are therefore excluded from income if a kind family member forgives money you owe them in their last will and testament, or if a kindly benefactor says, "Don't worry about it.
 You don't have to pay me back.
 Happy holidays."

 Debts can be excluded from your income for tax purposes if you're insolvent—the total amount of your debts exceeds the total fair market value of all your assets.
 This is the case even if you haven't yet filed for bankruptcy.